-Typically, people are paying between 15p and 20p for electricity.
+Typically, people are paying around 30p for electricity.
 By generating your own renewable energy with solar panels for example, you reduce the need to buy electricity at ever increasing prices – that’s already a big win!

 Then, if you are using more of the energy you generate on site, you will get a greater return.
 For example, a typical domestic system of 4.5kW with 80% on-site usage will generate an average of 10% return, as well as over 2.1 tonnes annually of carbon reduction.

-Increasingly, batteries are playing a more important part in renewable energy, enabling you to purchase energy on much cheaper tariffs at off-peak times (often just 4-5p in comparison to the higher typical rates of 15-20p), which means you can store and use that power for your vehicle, home or business use during the day to offset more expensive power.
+Increasingly, batteries are playing a more important part in renewable energy, enabling you to purchase energy on much cheaper tariffs at off-peak times, which means you can store and use that power for your vehicle, home or business use during the day to offset more expensive power.
 In conjunction with solar, the justification looks even better as the solar panels can also charge up the batteries, helping to provide free energy at all times of the day.

 Benefits Of Renewable Energy